 Wall-post a thankyou note when somebody sponsors you.
 It acts as a thanks AND a reminder to others in the newsfeed that they need to sponsor you because other people are.
 Double trouble.

 When your activity is over don’t forget to thank people collectively and individually.
 Let them know in as much detail as you can how much of a difference everyone has made together through your activity.
-It’s the end of the story.
-Make sure it gets told.

 10. A few other things to think about in no particular order